Wisconsin State Park System

 Click below for campground host and other volunteer openings in the Wisconsin State Park System.

 - Big Bay State Park - Beach Clean-up

 Located on Madeline Island, Big Bay State Park has a 1.5-mile beach, a family campground and outdoor group camp, picnic areas, a 1.3-mile boardwalk and more than seven miles of hiking and nature trails with incredible views of Lake Superior.

 Volunteers are needed to clean the park beach.
 Please contact the property for more information.

 - Big Foot Beach State Park - Campground Hosts

-Campground hosts are needed for Sept. and Oct.
-2020.
+Campground hosts are needed for dates between May 17 and Oct.
+4, 2021.